ravsau/aws-cloud-cost-management/README.md

-# TIPS save money on your AWS bill?
+# Tips to save money on your AWS bill

 - EIP costs money if it's not attached to anything or is attached to a stopped EC2 instance.
 - Consider buying Reserved capacity for Instances, Tables etc. You pay upfront, for big discounts.